-Through the generosity of our donors, we were able to provide grants to the following organizations who are dedicated to serving grieving children, teens, young adults and their families:
+Through the generosity of our donors, we have provided grants to the following recipients:

 Annie’s Hope Bereavement Center for Kids, located in Glendale, Missouri, serves bereaved children and teens in the St. Louis area.
 Funding will be used for their K-12 School Support and Education Program which meets in community schools for 8 weekly sessions.